FolkvangrForgent/pf2e-hex/README.md

 # PF2e Hex Enhancements

 Enchantments for the pf2e system when using Hex Grids.
-Some of these changes might be bordering on homebrew but they should generally be small fixes.
+Some of these changes might be bordering on homebrew but they should generally be small fixes or quality of life features.

 ## Features